CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2020-02-04-ESP-IDF_ComponentDef.md

 tags: [ "ESP-IDF" ]
 ---

-For an ESP-IDF component, the content of `CMakeLists.txt` differs between versions.
+For an ESP-IDF component, the content of `CMakeLists.txt` differs between versions.<!--more-->
 However, I have used the *old* syntax with ESP-IDF v4.x without problems.

 `CMakeLists.txt` for ESP-IDF **stable**: